To our website visitors

 If electricity to your home has been restored and you are still unable to access Optimum services it could be because the power that feeds our network in your area comes from a different source than the power that feeds your home.
 Or, restoring your service may require repairs, even down to the connection between your home and the nearest utility pole.

-With blizzard warnings all over the news, we need to be prepared.
+In the event of a storm, we need to be prepared.
 If you are prepared with food (items that require no refrigeration, preparation or cooking and little or no water) and water (one gallon of water per person per day for at least 5 days), an emergency can be an inconvenience instead of a disaster.
 Everyone has a personal responsibility to be prepared.
-Creating an emergency plan ahead of time for you and your family will help you stay organized if a major storm strikes.
+Creating an emergency plan ahead of time for you and your family will help you stay organized if a storm does hit your area.

 For residential customers, it is strongly recommended that you install a back-up battery for your Optimum modem, so, in the event of a utility power outage, your Optimum Voice service will continue to function.
 For business customers, keep your modem plugged into the outlet where it was installed by the technician at all times.
 We advise not to turn the modem on and off to ensure the battery remains fully charged at all times.
 Turning the modem on and off will degrade the capacity of the battery, reducing the time that the modem can operate in the event of a utility power outage.